pinkpixel-dev/dreamscape-ai/DEPLOYMENT.md

 After deployment:

 1. Visit your Cloudflare Pages URL (shown after deployment)
+2. Test each interface to ensure all features are working:

+   ### Image Generator (Home Page)
+   - Visit the root URL (e.g., `https://your-project.pages.dev/`)
+   - Try generating an image with a text prompt
+   - Test image uploads and transformations

+   ### Chat Interface
+   - Navigate to `/public/chat.html`
+   - Send a text message and verify you get a response
-2. Test the image enhancement functionality
+   - Test image uploads for vision analysis
-3. Test the speech recognition feature:
-   - Click the microphone button in the chat interface
+   - Try the microphone button for voice input

+   ### Voice Assistant
+   - Navigate to `/public/voice.html`
-   - Speak into your microphone
+   - Click the microphone button and speak
-   - Verify that your speech is transcribed correctly
+   - Verify that your speech is transcribed and sent to AI
+   - Check that you receive both a text response and audio playback

+3. If any interface doesn't load, ensure that all paths are correctly configured in your project settings.

 ## 🔍 Troubleshooting